voxel51/fiftyone/docs/source/user_guide/groups.rst

                 // Whether to show the 3D visualizer "enabled": true,

-                // Legacy Detection positioning for backwards compatability
-                // For new datasets set this to True "useLegacyCoorinates": False,
+                // Whether to use legacy coordinates, where the y coordinate of
+                // the `location` of 3D detections is offset by half of the
+                // object's y size
+                "useLegacyCoorinates": true,

                 // The initial camera position in the 3D scene "defaultCameraPosition": {"x": 0, "y": 0, "z": 0},

-                // Transformation from PCD -> reference coordinates "pointCloud": {
+                // Transformation from PCD -> scene coordinates "pointCloud": {
                     // A rotation to apply to the PCD's coordinate system "rotation": [0, 0, 0],

-                    // Define the lower z extent of the "color by height" range
-                    // Defaults to the lowest z value of the point cloud
-                    // Eg. if the lidar was 1 meter above ground, try setting this to -1 "minZ": null
+                    // Don't render points below this z value "minZ": null
                 },

-                // Transformation from Label -> reference coorindates "overlay": {
+                // Transformation from Label -> scene coorindates "overlay": {
                     // A rotation to apply to the Label's coordinate system "rotation": [0, 0, 0],